flower-shop/Order-Managing-System/README.md

 5. Set system library to JavaSE-10 by choosing "Edit"

-The program should then be ready to launch and contain a brand-new database with three empty tables:
+The program should then be ready to launch and contain a new database with three empty tables:

 1. Employee
 2. Flower